Independent Living Skills

 Environmental Modifications

-• The use of bright and textured stickers on household items (such as appliances) and switches in the house makes it easier to identify and operate.
+• The use of bright and textured stickers on household items like appliances and switches make them easier to identify.

-• The same method of modification can also be used to make organisation, and measurement easier.
+• The same method of modification can also be applied to make organisation, and measurement easier.

 Modifying environment using tactile labels on microwave for Vision Impaired